farrukhmpk/html-pdf-service/README.md

 Purpose
 ========
 HTML-PDF-Service is a Java [Spring Boot](http://projects.spring.io/spring-boot/) based microservice.
-It exposes a RESTful interface to convert well-formed HTML to PDF.
+It exposes a RESTful interface to convert well-formed HTML Template to either PDF or well-formed HTML.
 The service only expects **HTML BODY contents** to be sent over in the service calls under html parameter (HEAD section will be included by default).
 The service allows the clients to optionally style the PDF output using CSS 2.1 style sheets.
 The service also allows the clients to optionally use HTML as a Template with JSON data.